Ambrosio Guillen: Korean War

 On July 25, 1953, while defending a forward outpost against a large enemy attack, near Songuch-on, Korea, SSgt.
 Guillen and his platoon were able to defeat the enemy and put them in retreat.
 After the fighting, he died from being wounded during the battle.
 For his heroic leadership and sacrifice of life, he was awarded the Medal of Honor.
 The Medal or Honor awarded to SSgt.
 Guillen was presented to his parents on his behalf by the Secretary of the Navy Charles S. Thomas, during a special ceremony in his office on August 18, 1954.

 Medal of Honor

 SSgt.
 Guillen's Medal of Honor citation reads:

+Awards and Decorations

 Burial

 After the Korean War truce, his body was escorted to the United States by his brother, who had been serving in the Far East with the United States Army.
 SSgt.
 Guillen was buried in Fort Bliss National Cemetery on October 20, 1953, in El Paso, Texas.